Reds vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 3-6.
+- In 10 games as the underdog over the last 10 matchups, the Reds have a record of 4-6.

-- When it comes to the total, the Reds and their foes are 6-4-0 in their last 10 contests.
+- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on six occasions.

-- Oddsmakers have not posted a runline in any of the Reds' past 10 contests.
+- The Reds have had a spread listed in one of their past 10 games and have covered every time.

 Reds Betting Records & Stats

-- The Reds have won in 14, or 37.8%, of the 37 contests they have been named as odds-on underdogs this year.
+- The Reds have been victorious in 15, or 39.5%, of the 38 contests they have been chosen as underdogs in this season.

 - Cincinnati is 5-9 this season when entering a game as the underdog by +140 or more on the moneyline.

-- The Reds have played just two games with a spread this season and failed to cover in each game.
+- The Reds have an against the spread mark of 1-2-0 in three games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.